Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Introducing Mechanistic Forecasting

 To ensure that selected value vectors contribute to party token generation, we perform a sign-inversion–based validation.
 For each $v_i^l \in \hat{V}^o$, we counterfactually flip the corresponding sub-update in the residual stream by reversing its sign and measure the resulting change in the log-probability of a party token $t_o$:

-This sign-inversion criterion provides a necessary condition: a value vector is retained only if its removal decreases the median log-probability of the corresponding party token on a held-out test dataset (\Cref{fig:cosine-similarity-distribution} in Appendix).
-The resulting sets $\hat{V}_+^o$ and $\hat{V}_-^o$ represent, respectively, static value vectors that promote and suppress party–related tokens.
+This sign-inversion criterion provides a \emph{local necessity test}: a value vector is retained only if its removal decreases the median log-probability of the corresponding party token on a held-out test dataset (\Cref{fig:cosine-similarity-distribution} in Appendix).
+The resulting sets $\hat{V}_+^o$ and $\hat{V}_-^o$ represent, respectively, static value vectors that promote and suppress party--related tokens.
+To complement this selection criterion with a functionally stronger check, we additionally evaluate the selected vectors in a controlled non-political intervention setup (cf. \cref{fig:political-intervention-logit-distribution} in Appendix): on a dataset of $1{,}280$ non-political persona--question pairs (e.g., ``What ice cream flavor would I order?''), scaling the selected value vectors significantly increases the party-token logit relative to a no-scaling baseline (paired $t$-test, $p < 0.001$), whereas a matched random-vector control of equal magnitude shows no significant effect.
+Consistent with this, preliminary experiments without the sign-inversion gating did not produce consistent intervention effects.

-\subsection{Persona-induced activation of party value vectors}
+\subsection{Persona-Induced Activation of Party Value Vectors}

 To analyze how persona descriptions are mapped to party representations, we construct a controlled set of persona prompts and measure how they activate the party–related value vectors identified in the previous subsection.